abishjha/Konane---A-Hawaiian-Game/README.md

 When a fresh game is started, determine the player of black stones by having the human player guess which of the two randomly removed stones is black.
 If the human player guesses correctly, the player plays black.
 Otherwise, the computer plays black.
-Black player always plays first.

 <p>
   The player playing black stones plays first, followed by the player playing white stones.